 Only Roth IRAs offer tax-free withdrawals.
 Income tax was paid when the money was deposited.
 If you withdraw money before you turn 59 and a half years old, you'll have to pay income tax and even a 10% penalty, unless you qualify for an exception or withdraw Roth's contributions (but not Roth's earnings).
-This will reduce the taxes you pay now and allow you to withdraw tax-free money from the Roth IRA in the future.
+This will reduce the taxes you pay now and allow you to withdraw tax-free money from the Roth IRA in the future, including retirement gold.

 That's because a traditional IRA is funded with pre-tax dollars and a Roth IRA is funded with after-tax dollars.
 You should do this even if the IRA from which you are withdrawing the distribution only contains non-deductible contributions.
 Deciding what investments you keep in a Roth account or a traditional IRA can make a big difference in the taxes you owe.
 If this were not necessary, people could continue to allow money to grow tax-free while delaying the payment of income tax on the funds in the account.